 As per the deal, Unilever benefits from the partnership by getting to promote Sure (Rexona’s UK trade name) in the British market with City-themed packaging.
 Its products are also available for sale at the Etihad.

-The deal is focused on creating brand awareness for Axi, who has rebranded from “AxiTrader”, via branding across City’s assets, digital co-branded content on the City website, and offerings to fans in the form of exclusive experience opportunities.
+The deal is focused on creating brand awareness for Axi, previously known as “AxiTrader”, via branding across Man City assets, digital co-branded content on the club website, and offerings to fans in the form of exclusive experience opportunities.

-Xylem, a Rye Brook, New York-based American water tech provider, is Man City’s official water technology partner since July 2018, a deal extended to the club’s women’s team and sister club New York City FC.
+Xylem, a Rye Brook, New York-based American water tech provider, has been Man City’s official water technology partner since July 2018, a deal extended to the club’s women’s team and sister club New York City FC.

-The London-based recruitment and human resources services provider is the Official Recruitment Partner of Man City since 2013, a partnership the two renewed in April 2019 which also made Hays an official sponsor of the team’s overseas tours.
+The London-based recruitment and human resources services provider has been the Official Recruitment Partner of Man City since 2013, a partnership the two renewed in April 2019 which also made Hays an official sponsor of the team’s overseas tours.

 As per the deal, Hays works with the club to produce digital content for the club’s audiences globally.
 The current deal between the two parties is set to run until 2023.

-Gatorade is Man City’s Official Sports Nutrition Partner since November 2017, a deal the two extended in March 2019 to include the club’s women’s team as well.
+Gatorade has been Man City’s Official Sports Nutrition Partner since November 2017, a deal the two extended in March 2019 to include the club’s women’s team as well.

-As per the deal, Gatorade gets in-ground branding at the Etihad as well as bespoke dugout branding for the women’s team’s WSL matches at the Academy Stadium.
-City’s players and staff are also provided Gatorade’s products and “cutting-edge science” through the Gatorade Sports Science Institute (GSSI).
+As per the deal, Gatorade gets in-ground branding at the Etihad as well as bespoke dugout branding for the women’s team’s Women’s Super League matches at Academy Stadium (part of the Etihad Campus that serves as home ground to Man City Women).
+Man City players and staff are also provided Gatorade products and “cutting-edge science” through the Gatorade Sports Science Institute (GSSI).

 The Shenzhen-headquartered Chinese sports-oriented LED display solutions provider was announced as City’s Official LED Display Partner in January 2021.